 Are we discouraging in-person meetings?

 No longer.
 Face coverings are required, regardless of vaccination status.

 What do you do if you have symptoms, plan to be tested or have been tested?

 Please go home if you're experiencing any symptoms and fill out this form.
 Also, fill out that form if you know somebody else in the campus community who has symptoms.

 Has there been an increase in disinfectant efforts by the cleaning staff on campus?

 Yes.
 Our facilities team has stepped up cleaning protocols, especially on light switches, doorknobs, water fountains, and handrails, using disinfectant cleaner that can kill bacteria, viruses, and fungus.
 They've also installed plexiglas in areas with the heaviest student/staff engagement.

 This crisis, and the accompanying stress, has caused many mental health issues.
 The PPCC counseling center remains open.
 The CDC offers these tips for dealing with the stress and anxiety.

 What can you do to help?

-Practice social distancing.
+Get vaccinated.
 Wear face coverings when on campus and not eating or drinking in lounges.
 Wash your hands often and use hand sanitizer.
 Stay home if you are sick.
 If you think you might have Covid-19 symptoms, fill out this form.